sorphwer/jekyll-theme-panda/_posts/2020-03-01-welcome-to-jekyll.markdown

     sass_dir: _sass
     style: compressed

-navigation: #custom nav bar, replace it with yours
+navigation: #you musch specifiy layout value to make nav bar shows current page.
+If you deploy in example.com/blog you have to use bare url as below:
-- text: Blogs
+- text: Blogs #text displayed in nav
-  url: index.html
+  url: index.html #url target when click nav
-  layout: home
+  layout: home #value used to compare with current layout to implement dynamic dot in nav
 - text: Archive
-  url: archive
+  url: Archive
   layout: forarchive
-- text: Albums
+- text: About
+  url: About1
+  layout: about
+#if you deploy jekyll in root domain (example.com)
+#you can add '/' in url to ensure root level redirection
+#- text: profile
-  url: albums
+#  url: /about
-  layout: albumlist
+#  layout: about
+# you can also declare 'default' layout as one slot for your custom page, since none of out-of-box page using this layout:

-- text: Presets
+#- text: yourpage
-  url: presets
+#  url: /yoururl
-  layout: presetlist
+#  layout: default

 dropdown_header: Theme #default text in dropdrown, it will only exist if dropdown array below has item(s)
 dropdown: #replace it with yours